zhenhuaw-me/tflite2onnx/README.md

 Or, you can firstly [convert][tf2tflite] it to a TFLite (`*.tflite`) model, and then convert the TFLite model to ONNX.

+## Highlights

 It's significant to understand the use cases of `tflite2onnx`, which helps us to decide how to shape `tflite2onnx` - what features we take as first priority for example.
 **Please help to provide some input in [this issue](https://github.com/jackwish/tflite2onnx/issues/32)**

+Support of this tool is by _best effort_ - we have very limited resouce, i.e. basically off time effort by the maintainers.
+So we encourage you to deep dive into your issue and then discuss with us to figure out a solution.
+Please [join](#contributing) to improve this tool!

 ## Installation

 Install via [pip][pypi] `pip install tflite2onnx`.